jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 # **This jailbreak is made by the developer @xina520.**

-Please do not bombard his Twitter or his messages with requests about the jailbreak such as fixing issues or to add support for an iOS version/device.
-He made a jailbreak for A12+ on 15.0-15.1 and we should be grateful for that.
+Please do not harass or bombard the developer's Twitter.
+Do not go asking or harassing him about adding more iOS versions or devices, or to fix issues that you encounter.
+He made a jailbreak for A12+ devices running iOS 15.0 up to 15.1 and we should be grateful for that.

 # **Warning!**